Personal Immigration

 With current employer for 6 months or more – person residing in the UK

 ‘Category A’ is categorised as salaried or non-salaried employment income.
-Non-salaried employment includes individuals paid on an hourly basis or another variable rate (where the number and/or pattern of required work hours may vary) or paid an amount which varies according to the work undertaken.
-Salaried employment includes that paid at a minimum fixed rate (usually annual) which is usually subject to a contractual minimum number of hours to be worked.
+Non-salaried employment includes individuals paid on an hourly basis or another variable rate, where the number and/or pattern of required work hours may vary, or where pay is determined by the work undertaken.
+Salaried employment includes that paid at a minimum fixed rate, usually annual, which is usually subject to a contractual minimum number of hours to be worked.

-‘Category A’ is relevant where the applicant’s partner (and/or the applicant if they are in the UK with permission to work) is in salaried/non-salaried employment at the date of application and has been with the same employer for at least 6 months prior to the date of application.
-If this applies, they can count their gross annual salary towards the financial requirement.
+‘Category A’ is relevant where the applicant’s partner, and/or the applicant if they are in the UK with permission to work, is in salaried/non-salaried employment at the date of application and has been with the same employer for at least 6 months prior to the date of application.
+If this applies, they can count their gross annual salary or, for non-salaried employment, the annualised average gross monthly employment income over the 6 months prior to the date of application, towards the financial requirement.

-The key element with regards to timing for Category A application is that the individual whose employment is being relied upon must have been employed with the same employer for at least 6 months.
-The application evidence must consist of 6 months of payslips and 6 months of corresponding bank statements prior to the date of application.
+The key element with regards to timing for a Category A application is that the individual whose employment is being relied upon must have been employed with the same employer for at least 6 months.
+The application evidence must include 6 months of payslips, the required employer letter, and 6 months of corresponding bank statements prior to the date of application.

-Alternatively, if the person has been employed by their current employer for less than 6 months, then they could alternatively apply under Category B, subject to meeting those requirements (please see below).
+Alternatively, if the person has been employed by their current employer for less than 6 months, then they could apply under Category B, subject to meeting those requirements.

 To find out more about Category A applications, please refer to our previous article UK Partner & Family Visa Financial Requirement: Employment Income.